 Are High School Sports Putting Children at Increased Risk of Traumatic Brain Injury?

 Children are our most precious resource and we should therefore guard the health and safety of the next generation carefully.
 As the 2014 – 2015 school year approaches, many high school athletics programs have already begun their practices and many youth sports teams are sure to follow.
 However, each year parents, coaches, athletic directors, and other administers should take some time and ask if enough is being done to protect children from serious injuries and especially traumatic brain injury.
+You will want an experienced school injury lawyer to help you if your child gets hurt at school.
+However, you may need to take a different approach if they are injured playing sports.
+Our personal injury lawyers explain if schools are putting your kids at risk for brain injuries.

 For fall sports like soccer, football, cheerleading and volleyball the CDC publishes a fact sheet regarding concussions and other traumatic brain injuries.
 While this effort is a good starting place, the question remains whether a measure like this is enough to protect the future generation from chronic and life-altering brain injuries.